no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 **Extra warnings:** None (only base warnings present - compiles successfully)

-**Exploitable:** **Not exploitable** - While the signed conversion vulnerability is conceptually valid, the verifier prevents unsafe access to TCP payload data, blocking the attack vector before it can cause memory corruption.
+**Exploitable:** **No** - While the signed conversion vulnerability is conceptually valid, the verifier prevents unsafe access to TCP payload data, blocking the attack vector before it can cause memory corruption.

 #### [5_16b_signconv]: Controlled demonstration of signed char conversion vulnerability